codeski/codeski.github.io/_posts/2021-02-24-rails_rendering_partial_collections_replace_iteration.markdown

 ```
 <%= render @posts’ %>
 ```
 We can do this because we followed the implicit formatting that rails accepts.
-But what if we don’t follow Rails convention when naming our partial and we put it under a different folder in our views. view/users/show.html.erb
+But what if we don’t follow Rails convention when naming our partial and we call on it from a different folder in our views.

+view/users/show.html.erb
 ```
 <% @user.posts.each do |post| %>